drshahizan/project-management/materials/week1.md

 |     |       | [Cloudavize - Information Technology](https://www.cloudavize.com/information-technology/) |
 |     |       | [Coursera - Information Systems vs. Information Technology](https://www.coursera.org/articles/information-systems-vs-information-technology) |

-These resources should provide a comprehensive overview of the various aspects of Software Project Management.
-Let me know if you need more information or have any other questions!
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/project-management/issues) for any improvements, suggestions or errors in the content.